In my role at Quora, I was asked “How can I understand Bitcoin in its simplest terms?”

 1. Bitcoin as Gold

 You can think of Bitcoin as a natural asset, but with a firm, capped supply.
 Like gold, the asset is a limited commodity that a great many people covet.
 But unlike gold, the supply is completely understood and no one organization or country has the potential to suddenly discover a rich vein and extract it from the ground.
+More and more people are now offering the ability to trade this gold.
+You can learn about bitcoin revolution to find out how different companies allow you to do this.

 2. Bitcoin as a Debit or Gift Card